Exporting Contacts (CSV) #

 Empty Export File #

-Problem: Export completes but file has no data rows.
+Problem: Export completes but the file has no data rows.

 - Check if filters are too restrictive